 Two grades positioned within the near colorless category are H and I.

 The main difference between H and I color diamonds is H diamonds show slightly less yellow.
 They often appear colorless when viewed in a normal setting, so they’re popular choices for engagement rings.
-I color diamonds show yellow in some fancy shapes and sell for lower prices than H diamonds.
+I color diamonds show yellow in some fancy shapes and sell for lower prices.

-We’ll compare H versus I color diamonds, including an overview of each and four distinctions between them.
+Let’s evaluate H versus I color diamonds, including an overview of each, four distinctions, and how to decide between them.

 What is an H Color Diamond?

-Gemologists determine the color grade by examining it with magnification and when placed in perfect lighting conditions.
+Gemologists determine the color grade by examining it with magnification when placed in perfect lighting conditions.
 They’ll also compare it to a “master stone,” which represents an ideal version of each color.

-To see an actual example, view this H color diamond from the vendor where I bought my wife’s engagement ring.
+To see an actual example, view this H color diamond from James Allen, the vendor where I bought my wife’s engagement ring.

 If you didn’t know its color grade, you would think it earned a D.